mrbandler/flow/.spec/cli.md

 ```

 Autocomplete sources:
-- Existing tags in graph
+- Existing tags in space
-- Property keys used in graph
+- Property keys used in space
 - Property values for each key (context-aware)
 - Frequency-ranked (most used suggestions first)